What is a Data Lake?

 How to use Azure Data Lakes

-You’ll explore many ways of using Azure Data Lake when you keep utilizing it for a long time.
+You’ll explore many ways of using Azure Data Lake when you keep utilizing it over time as your enterprise Modern Data & Analytics solution.
 Learning how to work with data lakes includes knowing about data uploads, data analysis and reporting.

 Uploading the data

 The primary task is to figure out the way to upload data into Azure Data Lake.
 The most efficient way to upload the information is via Azure Data Factory.
 It allows you to move and process huge volumes of data from one place to another.
 It comes up with an improved UI and a Git integration for building pipelines.

 Azure Data Lake also supports SSIS package execution for reusing existing investments in the movement and transformation of data.